 - Charge Meter: Filled by simply having the ball hit the bat, albeit slowly.
 To do so quicker, you must collect glowing blue S-shaped "shards" left behind by destroyed bricks.
 You can vacuum them in with the "Suck" ability.

 - Deflector Shields: Your bat can use some of its power meter to put uf a defensive shield.
 Any blocks which hit it are destroyed as if hit by the ball instead of stunning your bat.
 You can also combine the shield with the shard-sucking to create deadly ricochet bullets which act like a wide-area Shard Storm.

 - Endless Game: The aptly named "Endless" mode, where more and more blocks are added to the screen.
 Unless you keep smashing them reasonably quickly, they can fill the screen and overwhelm you as you will have no room to manouevre the ball.

 - Evil Counterpart: The "Bad Bat."
 Of course, it's larger and more powerful then your bat, and the balls it uses knock yours aside and hit your bat as if a brick had, stunning it briefly.

-- Giant Space Octopus From Nowhere: The boss of Aurora, OctoBlock.
+- Giant Squid: The boss of Aurora, OctoBlock is a giant mechanical octopus.
 You have to punch through his tentacles to hit his body, but careful- they grow back.
 Fond of charging at the player.